zerkerX/xargonmapper/Readme.md

 This is a series of Python scripts to generate maps of Xargon, as well as extract most of the Xargon image resources.
-These scripts require [the Python Imaging Library (PIL)][pil] and [Python 2.x][py] (tested with Python 2.7.3).
-PIL unfortunately does not yet support Python 3, which prevents these scripts from being forward-compatible at this time.
+These scripts require [the Pillow fork of the Python Imaging Library (PIL)][pil] and [Python 3.x][py].
+This was tested with Python 3.9.2, but it does not use any recently-introduced features.
+As such, it should run with just about any version of Python 3.
+At the time of writing, the oldest version of Python still receiving updates is 3.6, so I do not recommend anything older.

-Windows users should be able to download Python and PIL from the above links.
-Most Linux/Unix varients should be able to install Python and PIL via your package manager of choice; Ubuntu users can install the **python** and **python-imaging** libraries.
-OSX users should already have Python, but you may need to compile PIL yourself via the source download at the PIL website.
+Windows and macOS users should be able to download Python from the above links and use ``pip`` to install Pillow.
+Most Linux/Unix varients should be able to install Python and Pillow via your package manager of choice; Ubuntu users can install the **python3** and **python3-pil** libraries.

 The scripts also obviously require **Xargon**, either the shareware or full versions.
 The full version [has been released as